 By the way, Dinah Roe incorporated the seemingly spoiled family photo beautifully into the introduction of her book The Rossettis in Wonderland, which I highly recommend.

 We pursue the past for many reasons.
 Knowledge, understanding, a deep interest in a person’s work.
-Through that pursuit there are glimpses that captivate us and propel us to keep going, keep digging.
+Through that pursuit there are glimpses of vitality that captivate us and propel us to keep going, keep digging.